Financial Planning for SaaS Business Plan: Introduction

 2) Go-To-Market Plan: Funnel, Pipeline, and Sales Capacity

 SaaS growth is often constrained by go-to-market efficiency.
-Your financial plan should link spend and headcount to revenue outcomes.
+Your financial plan should link spend, headcount, and customer acquisition to revenue outcomes.

 A solid model includes: